THE NECESSARY ORIENTATION

 - We are to rid ourselves of filthy language from our lips.

-- We are to cease lying to each other, since you have taken off our old self with its practices.
+- We are to cease lying to each other, since we have taken off our old self with its practices.

 - We are to put on the new self, which is being renewed in knowledge in the image of its Creator.